die-Deutsche-Orthopaedie/shitty-arse-discord-bots/README.md

 And one more thing, i've completed the **Holy Grail of Hentai**, **pixiv.net**, with arsefockin' **B A S H**!
 How the fock will i celebrate?

-Now i've added cross channel messagin' and chatroom join functionality, it's one step closer to discord bash edition xD
+Now i've added cross channel messagin' and chatroom join functionality, one step closer to discord: bash edition xD

 Usage: